The Human Voice as a Sensor-Based Electronic Live Instrument

 Loading the Elevenlabs Text to Speech AudioNative Player...

-The human voice is probably the oldest, most complex and most versatile musical instrument.
-And the most difficult to imitate, both analog and digital.
+The human voice is probably the oldest, most complex, and most versatile musical instrument—and the hardest to imitate, both analog and digital.

 The first successful attempts to create a speaking voice detached from the body date back to the 18th century.

-Wolfgang von Kempelen developed the first functioning speaking machine that could produce at least some intelligible speech sounds.
+Wolfgang von Kempelen developed the first functioning speaking machine, capable of producing at least some intelligible speech sounds.

-Von Kempelen attempted to imitate human speech instruments using wood, rubber, leather and ivory.
-The apparatus was played with the hands and forearm, and the intelligibility depended heavily on the virtuosity of the player.
+Von Kempelen attempted to replicate the human vocal apparatus using wood, rubber, leather, and ivory.
+The apparatus was played with the hands and forearm, and its intelligibility depended heavily on the virtuosity of the player.

 Wolfgang von Kempelen, Speech Synthesizer, 1791, Ausschnitt

-The talking machines of the 19th century also resemble musical instruments both visually and in the way they are played: The speaking machine Euphonia, for example, was operated via a keyboard and foot pedals and is strongly reminiscent of an organ, despite its staging with a woman's head.
+The speaking machines of the 19th century also resembled musical instruments, both visually and in the way they were played.
+The speaking machine Euphonia, for example, was operated via a keyboard and foot pedals, strongly reminiscent of an organ, despite its theatrical presentation with a woman’s head.

-The first electrically generated speaking voice - the Voder - sent a source signal through various variable filters that were controlled by hand buttons.
-A wrist switch alternated between voiced and unvoiced sounds, while a foot pedal controlled the basic frequency.
+The first electrically generated speaking voice - the Voder - sent a source signal through various variable filters controlled via hand buttons.
+A wrist switch alternated between voiced and unvoiced sounds, while a foot pedal controlled the fundamental frequency.

-Although these first speaking machines were not designed as musical instruments but for scientific or technical purposes, they were played like musical instruments.
+Although these early speaking machines were not originally intended as musical instruments but rather for scientific or technical purposes, they were played like musical instruments.

-Their operation was very physical, auditory-haptic, in which the sensorimotor system was directly linked to the phonetics and acoustics of the artificial voice.
-Movement and fine motor skills for playing these instruments had to be learned and trained - often through years of practice.
-My self-built interfaces for electronic voice described below also focus on the physical playing style and its connection with the vocal sounds and speech sounds.
+Their operation was highly physical and auditory-haptic, linking the sensorimotor system directly to the phonetics and acoustics of the artificial voice.
+Playing these instruments required learned and trained fine motor skills - often developed over years of practice.
+My self-built interfaces for electronic voice, described below, similarly focus on a physical approach to playing and its connection to vocal and speech sounds.

 My first work on artificial voices began with spectrograms:

-Spectrograms are visualizations of sounds: a fanning out of the frequencies on a time axis - a kind of "fingerprint" of the sound that shows its spectral properties.
+Spectrograms are visualizations of sounds, spreading frequencies along a time axis - a kind of "fingerprint" of sound that reveals its spectral properties.

 Spektrogramm